 This rule of thumb often pertains to cracks and smaller chips.
 If the crack or similar type of damage is no bigger than a dollar, you can expect that a windshield or glass expert will opt for a repair.
 This is because a crack of this size should still be fine to repair without causing any safety issues to the integrity of the glass.
 However, most replacements when it comes to windshields are because they have sustained too much damage or the damage has spread enough that the integrity of the glass is too far compromised for a simple repair.

-What is the Price Difference Between a Repair and Replacement?
+What Is the Price Difference Between a Repair and Replacement?

-Of course, the pricing will be significantly different since a repair on a windshield doesn’t take as many materials, time, or room.
+Of course, the pricing will be significantly different since a repair on a windshield doesn’t take as much materials, time, or room.
 In a replacement, not only is the cost of the new windshield in the total, so is the time, space, and expertise needed to replace it.
-A replacement windshield can cost anywhere from $100-$1000, depending on your car, the windshield size, the windshield technology, etc. Not to mention, the area and company conducting the replacement can make the price fluctuate quite largely as well.
+A replacement windshield can cost anywhere from $100-$1000, depending on your car, the windshield size, the windshield technology, etc. Not to mention, the area and company conducting the replacement can make the price fluctuate quite large as well.
 Repairs on windshields typically range from $60-$350, depending on the size of the damage, type of glass, type of car, etc. No matter what, be sure the work is done by a professional in order to ensure you and your family are safe.